jspaaks/multivariate-linear-regression/README.md

 ## Executables

+- `mkdata`: makes an n-dimensional linear data set with normally distributed noise of a given standard deviation
 - `linear-regression-ssr-bgd-artificial`: 2-D linear regression of artificially generated data using batch gradient descent with sum of squared residuals as loss function.

 ## Libraries